netwerk-digitaal-erfgoed/netwerk-digitaal-erfgoed.github.io/docs/intro.md

 # Introduction

-The Dutch Digital Heritage Network ([Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl)) makes heritage accessible to all.
+The Dutch Digital Heritage Network ([Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl)) makes cultural heritage accessible to all.

 It is a collaboration between heritage institutions, both large and small.
 NDE: